December 08, 2021

 Datto SaaS Defense has detected Emotet via spam emails arriving at our clients, that contained a malicious docm file.

 To tempt the unassuming user to enable VBA macro execution, the infected Word document shows a message requesting to ‘enable content’ in the top bar and allows the macro to run.
-Doing so, the VBA code runs and utilises cmd.exe to run Powershell code, which sends the HTTP request in an attempt to fetch the Emotet payload.
+Doing so, the VBA code runs and utilizes cmd.exe to run Powershell code, which sends the HTTP request in an attempt to fetch the Emotet payload.

 The VBA project contains a ‘Document Open’ function that runs as soon as the victim opens the Office file.
 The ‘Document Open’ function calls a variable “dgfjalfhkaugwikgfuol3wgnacoi3u5taboi3ut5roai3u5go3wugaolisdrgfso8i7wejwdoljgf” in another function that contains an obfuscated string.
 There are two variable assignments in this function—the first “s2” contains a list of 7 URLs of compromised websites hosting the Emotet payload and the second “s2” contains the command to download and execute the payload.
 The commands can be decoded by simply performing a replace on the string “Cew” (as we can see in the screenshot below).